mkoskim/mawejs/README.md

 There is currently K. M. Weiland's story structure templates and Blake Snyder's Beat Sheet, but we may add more later.
 It wouldn't be bad, that you could have a collection of different templates for various purposes (thrillers, romances, etc).

-**Other tools:** There are number of different block types - comment, synopsis, missing text - for various purposes.
-With missing text and fillers you can mark incomplete places, and see those in the index.
-You can leave yourself comments, if you feel that you need to remember something, if you ever touch that piece again.
+**Fillers:** When you start working with story structure, you may find filler elements handy.
+With fillers, you enter a number telling how many missing words it reports.
+This way you can pad your story before it is complete.

-Live screenshot while editing one of my stories (written in Finnish):
+**Live screenshot** while editing one of my stories (written in Finnish):

 ![image](https://user-images.githubusercontent.com/10298548/218349525-c385016b-f2f3-4605-9601-5fd095345646.png)

-If you like to see the result, the story in the editor is available online:

-https://jumalhamara.wordpress.com/gjerta-avaruudessa/

 At topmost, there is the selection of view.
 Below that is a toolbar to change settings in the editor.
 The main editing view contains three parts: (1) index of the draft, (2) editor display, and (3) index of notes.

+If you like to see the result, the story in the screenshot is available online:

+https://jumalhamara.wordpress.com/gjerta-avaruudessa/

 # Development